 8. Place close together in a prepared pan.
 Bake in preheated oven on oven rack slightly above center for 15 minutes, or until golden brown.
 Serve at once.
 This makes 1/2 dozen delicious Hot Cross BISCUITS.
 Now, that's different!

-This original biscuit recipe offers a nice change from an old fashioned hot cross buns recipe.
+This original biscuit recipe offers a tasty change from a traditional hot cross buns recipe.
 So delicious and so easy to make!

-Many people in the United Kingdom, Canada, and elsewhere in the Commonwealth of Nations can recall reciting the familiar nursery rhyme as a child.
+Many people in the United Kingdom, Canada, and elsewhere in the Commonwealth of Nations can recall reciting the familiar Hot Cross Buns rhyme as a child.

 The origin of hot cross buns is unclear, and there are numerous theories offered.
 Some say their history dates from the small consecrated loaves that were once given to the poor as alms by priests after the Mass.